 This subject caters for the needs of those students who need maximum support in developing literacy skills.
 It acts as a forerunner to the QCAA subject Essential English which will be offered in Years 11 and 12.
-Students who perform particularly well in this subject in Year 10 (an A result and a recommendation by the teacher is required) would not be precluded from selecting mainstream English in senior years.
+Students who perform particularly well in this subject in Year 10 (an 'A' result and a recommendation by the teacher is required) would not be precluded from selecting General English subjects in Year 11.